Pegasus House Palliative Care Program

 The Pegasus House team has received specialized training in the compassionate healing services of palliative care, and includes:

 Staff from departments such as food service, transportation and housekeeping have also been trained to recognize the need for sensitivity when caring for palliative care patients and their families.

 For more information about Palliative Care and the Pegasus House Palliative Care Program, speak with your hospital discharge planner or social worker, or feel free to call us at 631-548-6176 or 631-965-7737.

 Support for the Pegasus House Mission

 The Pegasus House Palliative Care Program was initiated with a generous grant from Emilie and Michael Corey in 2008, through the Peconic Bay Medical Center Foundation.
 They recognized that while healing and curing are plural objectives of healthcare, they are not always the same.

 Since the program's inception, the vision of Emilie and Michael Corey has been confirmed by the appreciation of the many patients and families whose needs have been served.
 Clearly, the Pegasus House is meeting a set of needs that has too long gone unfulfilled in Suffolk County.

-If you would like to join the hundreds of grateful and generous supporters of the Peconic Bay Medical Center Foundation who have helped create and sustain valuable community benefit programs like the Pegasus House Palliative Care Center, please consider making a donation of time or money today.
+If you would like to join the hundreds of grateful and generous supporters of the Peconic Bay Medical Center Foundation who have helped create and sustain valuable community benefit programs like the Pegasus House Palliative Care Program, please consider making a donation of time or money today.